Outdoor Warning Sirens

 In Urbandale, THERE IS NO ALL CLEAR SOUNDED BY THE OUTDOOR WARNING SIRENS.
 The "all clear" will be made over the local radio stations and cable TV.
 That’s why it’s important to monitor your local radio station during times of emergency for further information.
 Too much confusion trying to differentiate between the signals can result from issuing an "All Clear".
 No activation of sirens occur for weather watches or "All Clear".

 Sirens are tested on the first Saturday of each month at noon.
-Any time severe weather threatens on a test day, the outdoor sirens will not be tested to avoid confusion.
+Any time severe weather threatens on a test day or there are significant freezing conditions, the outdoor sirens will not be tested.
 Periodically it may be necessary to test sirens on days and times other than the first Saturday.
 When that occurs, we will contact local media to alert them that the sounding of the siren is only a test.
 Testing will not be done on days of threatening weather.

 If you have any questions about storm sirens or would like to know the closest siren to your home or workplace, please feel free to contact Fire Chief Jerry Holt by email at Jholt@urbandale.org or by phone at 278-3970.